The second Saturday morning series

 orange rose.

-Mario World debuted on NBC
+Super Mario World debuted on NBC on September 14,

-on September 14, 1991.
+Saturday mornings.
 The show’s episodes typically ran 11 minutes and were

 paired up with episodes from the third season of Captain N: The Game Master for a half-hour